Corporate governance report

 Regarding the achievement level of the Supervisory Board membership target:

-The proportion of women on the Supervisory Board in the 2017 financial year was at least 40 percent.
-The appointment by court order of Margret Suckale to the Supervisory Board in September 2017 brought this figure to 45 percent.
-This means that the target of reaching the quota of 30 percent, which is now set out by law, was fulfilled.
+By the end of 2015, the proportion of women on the Supervisory Board was 35 percent, and following the shareholders’ meeting on May 25, 2016, it increased to 40 percent.
+This means that the target of reaching the quota of 30 percent, which is now set out by law, was achieved.

 The Supervisory Board is composed in such a way that its members as a group possess the knowledge, ability and expert experience required to properly perform its tasks.
 The members of the Supervisory Board represent various different professions and many of them have a multinational background.
 The avoidance of conflicts of interest and compliance with the standard age limit and the regular limit on terms of office were taken into consideration in the appointments to the Supervisory Board.